LunaSare/datelifeMS1/review.md

 > 1. how and why is a parsimony method used to estimate branch lengths and how is this used in combination with a likelihood method (line 174)?

 Thanks for this question.
 We elaborate on this on the Description section, subsection "Dating a tree with branch lengths" L221-228.
-Briefly, we implement the parsimony algorithm ACCTRAN using functions from th R package phangorn.
-We chose this algorithm as a quick way to obtaining initial branch lengths that can be optimized under ML.
-ACCTRAN resolves ambiguous character optimization by assigning changes along branches of the tree as close to the root as possible (agnarsson2008acctran), so this works well with the type of matrices generated with BOLD data.
+Briefly, we implement the parsimony algorithm ACCTRAN using functions from the R package phangorn.
+We chose this algorithm as a quick way to obtain initial branch lengths that can be optimized under ML.
+ACCTRAN resolves ambiguous character optimization by assigning changes along branches of the tree as close to the root as possible (Agnarsson & Miller, 2008, doi:10.1111/j.1096-0031.2008.00229.x), so this works well with the type of matrices generated with Barcode of Life Databse (BOLD) data, whoch are short.
-Once estimated, the parsimony branch lengths become parameters that are then optimized using Maximum Likelihood, given the alignment, the topology and a simple JC model.
+Once estimated, the parsimony branch lengths become parameters that are then optimized using Maximum Likelihood (ML), given the alignment, the topology and a simple JC model.
+In effect, the branches that are returned are ML branches.
 <!--ACCTRAN has been implemented in Forest et al. 2005.
 Teasing apart molecular-versus fossil-based error estimates when dating phylogenetic trees: a case study in the birch family Betulaceae.
 Systematic Botany.-->
 We also add a vignette to the R package in which we showcase the whole workflow of branch length optimization, from parsimony to ML.